 Criminal fraud committed by auto dealers may involve conduct such as:

 If an auto dealer is giving you the runaround with regard to warranty repairs, our lemon law attorneys can help.
-Call (888) 506-0899 from anywhere in the state or request a call back using the contact form below.
+Call 888-407-2955 or request a call by using our contact form.
+We help clients throughout the state, so there’s no need to travel to our office.
+You can receive a free case evaluation by phone, and there are no fees for our services.